The following links include some of the available resources specifically targeted to dropout prevention and recovery.

 Grad Nation, commissioned by America's Promise and written by Robert Balfanz and John Bridgeland, is a guidebook that contains a roadmap to help communities tackle the dropout crisis.
 It is designed to help communities develop tailored plans for keeping students on track to graduates from high school and prepare for college, work and life.

 This site is a central resource for and link to all State and Federal grant opportunities administered by TEA.
 Grant seeking opportunities, grant management and administrative guidance, and other tools and resources are also included in this site.

-Institute of Education Sciences (IES) Practice Guide: Dropout Prevention (PDF, outside source)
+Institute of Education Sciences (IES) Practice Guide: Dropout Prevention (outside source)